epsitec-sa/creative-docs/readme.md

 - clone this repository and it's submodules
 - follow the build instructions in `grafix`
 - open `cresus-core/App.CreativeDocs` and build `App.CreativeDocs.sln` with Visual Studio or from the command line `dotnet build App.CreativeDocs.csproj`
-- the other projects ("App.CresusDocuments" and "App.CresusPictogrammes") can be built in a similar way
+- the other projects (`App.CresusDocuments` and `App.CresusPictogrammes`) can be built in a similar way

 ## Running